CleverCloud/keras-example/README.md

        clever link <APP_ID>

    > You need to have a *Python Runner* application in https://dashboard.clevergrid.io *(see the section : Create an application on Clever Grid)*

    > <APP_ID> can be find on the application *overview* page

-1. add your clever grid application repository to you current git project :
+1. add your clever grid application repository to your current git project :

        git remote add clever git+ssh://git@ppush-clevergrid-clevercloud-customers.services.clever-cloud.com/<YOUR_APP_ID>.git